stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

   + requires c++ compiler and `make`
   + requires composing call to compiled executable using current CmdStan syntax

-- Other packages will be used to analyze the sampler output.
+- Other packages will be used to analyze the posterior sample.

+## CmdStanPy API

+The CmdStanPy interface is implemented as a Python package with the following classes and functions.

-## Objects
+## Classes

 ### model